Yahoo's rise in Asia offsets risk from Tumblr bet

-SAN FRANCISCO (Reuters) - Yahoo Inc Chief Executive Marissa Mayer’s $1.1 billion acquisition of blogging service Tumblr will be a test of her ability to revive the aging Web portal.
+SAN FRANCISCO, May 20 (Reuters) - Yahoo Inc Chief Executive Marissa Mayer’s $1.1 billion acquisition of blogging service Tumblr will be a test of her ability to revive the aging Web portal.
 Luckily for her, her performance may be graded generously.

 Mayer faces plenty of challenges in her efforts to turn six-year-old Tumblr into a money-spinner, not least among them retaining users while devising new types of non-intrusive online ads outside of Yahoo’s traditional area of expertise.